These requirements are effective Fall 2018 and apply to students enrolling from this date forward.

 SPH 518 - Psychosocial Perspectives on Health (*3)

-This program will take a minimum of 24 months.
-The maximum time permitted for completion of the program is six years (full or part time) from the date of first registration.
-This program can also be completed via distance delivery on a part-time basis.
+The minimum time to complete the MPH degree is 20 months.
+The maximum time permitted for completion of the program is six years (part- or full-time) from the date of first registration.